SWvheerden/tari/RFC/src/RFC-0241_AtomicSwapXMR.md

 ### The refund

-If something goes wrong and Bob never publishes the Monero, or he disappears.
-Alice needs to wait for the lock height `height_1` to pass.
+If something goes wrong and Bob never publishes the Monero, Alice needs to wait for the lock height `height_1` to pass.
 This will allow her to create the refund transaction to reclaim her Tari.

 Alice constructs the refund transaction with

 $$
 \begin{aligned}
 a_{Sra} &= r_{Sra_a} +  e_s(v_{i}) \\\\